top of page

 Learn-to-Skate USA Objectives:

-• Teach children and adults the fundamentals of ice skating while building confidence and skills through each lesson.
+• Teach children and adults the fundamentals of figure skating and hockey while building confidence and skills through each lesson.

 • Provide a progressive curriculum that ensures success from the first steps on the ice to the mastery of advanced skills.